accent & dialect collections

 - Glossonomia: Conversations on the Sounds of Speech

-Glossonomia is a podcast by my friends & colleagues Eric Armstrong and Phil Thompson.
+Glossonomia is a 44-episode podcast by my friends & colleagues Eric Armstrong and Phil Thompson.
 In each episode they focus on a specific speech sound or set of sounds.
-They have fun, and you will too.
+They have fun, and you will too!

 - John Wells’s phonetic blog

 Emeritus Professor of Phonetics, UCL, J.C.
 Wells is also the editor of the Longman Pronunciation Dictionary (for English), and the author of Accents of English.
-Alas, this blog has run its course; but its many treasures remain.
-Dig in!
+The blog is no longer updated, but its many treasures remain to be enjoyed.

 - Language Log